 Does log analysis with machine learning work?

 The technology described above is in production and relied upon by leading companies around the world.
-There are two key use cases where users find value:
+There are two key areas where users find value:

-- Finding the root cause of a problem automatically instead of manually hunting through logs - finding root cause is often the biggest bottleneck in the incident response process.
-Using machine learning to uncover details of the problem means much faster mean time to resolution.
+- When you already know there's a problem - Zebrium lets you find its root cause automatically instead of manually hunting through logs.
+This eliminates one of the biggest bottlenecks in the incident response process.
+Using machine learning to uncover details of the problem means much faster Mean-Time-To-Resolution (MTTR).

 You can read more about the Zebrium technology here, or better still, try it with your own logs.